Clinical Development Program

 The Phase 1 clinical trial included a head-to-head comparison of oral ibezapolstat to oral vancomycin for impact on the microbiome and the results were exceptional, leading to the creation of a new exploratory endpoint in the Phase 2b clinical trial to continue to compare the impact on the microbiome between ibezapolstat and standard of care oral vancomycin.

-We intend to meet with the FDA after completing the Phase 2b clinical trial to finalize the size and scope of the Phase 3 clinical trial program.
-Regulatory precedent indicates that two Phase 3 trials of approximately 400 patients each would need to be conducted.
+We met with the FDA and EMA after analyzing the Phase 2b clinical trial data to finalize the size and scope of the Phase 3 clinical trial program and both regulatory bodies are aligned with our Phase 3 trial design and protocol.
+Regulatory precedent indicates that two Phase 3 trials of approximately 475 patients each may need to be conducted.

 In June 2018, ibezapolstat was designated by the U.S. Food and Drug Administration (FDA) as a Qualified Infectious Disease Product (QIDP) for the treatment of patients with CDI and will be eligible to benefit from the incentives for the development of new antibiotics established under the Generating New Antibiotic Incentives Now (GAIN) Act.
 In January 2019, FDA granted "Fast Track" designation to ibezapolstat for the treatment of patients with CDI.
 The CDC has designated C. difficile as an urgent threat highlighting the need for new antibiotics to treat CDI.